Skip to main content

 Moving forward with your improved profile

 Whether you’re applying for a specific position or seeking new opportunities in the design field, take time to prepare your case thoroughly.
 Understand what you’d like to gain from a potential team and organization.
-Provide clear evidence of your skills and competencies using your optimized LinkedIn profile.
+Provide clear evidence of your skills and competencies using your LinkedIn profile.
 Use the cover letter to your advantage, making a strong connection between your experiences and the desired position.

 Esko Lehtme